MagnusLevein/Temac/MANUAL.md

 <:=myMacro <strong>007</strong>>
 </pre>

-To include a literal quotation mark in the string, double it.
+To include a literal quotation mark inside a string, double it.

-#### Read line by line from a data variable
+#### Reading Lines from a Data Variable

-If the variable is a data variable (i.e. it contains no unprocessed code), it is possible to fetch a specific line from it:
+If a variable contains *data* (i.e. not unevaluated code), you can extract a specific line
+using:

 <pre>
 <strong><:=</strong><em>variable</em><strong>[</strong><em>line_number</em><strong>]></strong>
 <:> Line numbers are 1-based.
 </pre>

-But please note that this is *not* a general syntax.
-It is a specific command.
-Hence, square brackets `[ ]` will not work in an expression where a variable is expected.
+This is **not** a general bracket syntax.
+It is a **dedicated command** for retrieving a line by number.
+Brackets (`[ ]`) do not work where a variable is expected.

- It is also possible to count the number of lines:
+ To count the number of lines in a variable:

 <pre>
 <strong><:count</strong> <em>variable</em><strong>></strong>
 </pre>

-#### Unwrapping prefix and suffix in data variables
+#### Unwrapping Prefix and Suffix in Data Variables
+Temac can unwrap a data variable by removing a specified prefix and/or suffix, effectively revealing the content inside:
 <pre>
 <strong><:unwrap</strong> <em>variable</em> <em>prefix</em> <em>suffix</em><strong>></strong>
 </pre>

-For a data variable it is also possible to remove a specified prefix and/or suffix from its content, effectively unwrapping the inner value.
+##### Example:
 <pre>
 <:file=>index.html
 <:name=:><:unwrap file "" ".html"><.>